-6. Reflect on your relationship to money
+6. Reflect on your relationship with money

 If you’ve been used to having a predictable paycheck every single month, explore how impacted you’ll be to break this circle.
 If you feel it makes you lose control, balance or security, decide the budget you want to allocate to working on your new entrepreneurial project without being able to generate revenue.
 Then split the budget into a number of months.
 Once you’ve reached the last budgeted month, re-assess your new reality, expectations vs. actual life.
 If it becomes clear you need funds or subsidies, enter this following phase.
-Working hard without being able to generate revenue in the long term is neither healthy, nor normal.
-Your personal capital should not be put at risk in your entrepreneurial endeavour, neither should your mental health.
+Working hard without being able to generate revenue in the long term is neither healthy nor normal.
+Your personal capital should not be put at risk in your entrepreneurial endeavour, and neither should your mental health.

 7. Be ready to work more in first instance

 Passed the first six months of professional discovery and personal adjustment, you’ll most likely be up to speed in your new venture.
 There is a chance the following 1,5 to 2 years of activity will be a bit more dense than desired or expected.
-At this stage, you’ll have cracked many codes that were holding you back, had clarity on several major questions, refined your strategy.
+At this stage, you’ll have cracked many codes that were holding you back, had clarity on several major questions, and refined your strategy.
 You start executing your plan, having very interesting contacts, serving more clients, launching extra projects, developing more products or services.
 Where Phase 0 was OK, Phase 1 is very intense until it takes you to Phase 2, a more “established” business routine and day-to-day activity.

-Overall, all along your solopreneurship journey, the self-discovery is enriching, the options are many, the potential is huge.
+Overall, all along your solopreneurship journey, the self-discovery is enriching, the options are many, and the potential is huge.
 Enjoy every bit of it, cultivate the magic!
 Transitioning from employee to entrepreneur when you feel the call is a gift in many ways.

-Incubator Studio is an Amsterdam-based | Parisian at heart branding & digital marketing agency for small businesses with high ambitions.
+Incubator Studio is an Amsterdam-based | Parisian at-heart branding & digital marketing agency for small businesses with high ambitions.